alonsd/BasicApplication/README.md

 # BasicApplication

- No more looking for dependencies, adding permissions, configuring Koin -  this basic Android temple application is using MVVM + Retrofit + Coroutines structure and has eveything you need for a fresh new Android project.
+No more looking for dependencies, adding permissions, configuring Koin -  this basic Android temple application has eveything you need for a fresh new Android project -

+- [x] Solid MVVM architecture.
+- [x] Network layer built with Retrofit + Coroutines + error handling wrapper.
+- [x] Service Locator using Koin is configured and used throughout the application.
+- [x] Built for a Single-Activity application, Navigation Component is already predefined and a first fragment is already built onto it.
+- [x] Powerful generic Util class for ListAdapter to prevent creating a new DiffUtil.ItemCallback class.
+- [x] Very commonly used dependencies such as Gson, Room, Glide and more are already pre-defined.

 ### Prerequisites
 This project assumes you know how to work with MVVM architecture, Retrofit networking and Kotlin Coroutines.